laxminarayan183/Jenkins-Sonarqube-Docker/README.md

 - Jenkins Dashboard ---> Manage Jenkins ---> Plugins ---> Available Plugins ---> Search for 'SonarQube Scanner' and select it.
 Also search for 'Eclipse Temurin installer' and 'Pipeline Stage View" and select them ---> Install ---> Click on 'Go back to the top of page'

-- Jenkins Dashboard ---> Manage Jenkins ---> Tools ---> Add JDK ---> Name: jdk17, 'Check' install automatically, Select 'Install from adoptium.net' from dropdown, Version: select jdk-17.0.11+9 ---> Click on 'Add SonarQube Scanner', Name: sonar-scanner, 'Check' install automatically, Select 'Install from Maven Central', Version: SonarQube Scanner 5.0.1.3006 ---> Click on 'Add Maven' ---> Name:  maven3,  'Check' install automatically, Select 'Install from Apache' from dropdown, Version: 3.9.7 ---> Apply ---> Save
+- Jenkins Dashboard ---> Manage Jenkins ---> Tools ---> Add JDK ---> Name: jdk17, 'Check' install automatically, Select 'Install from adoptium.net' from dropdown, Version: select jdk-17.0.11+9 ---> Click on 'Add SonarQube Scanner', Name: sonar, 'Check' install automatically, Select 'Install from Maven Central', Version: SonarQube Scanner 5.0.1.3006 ---> Click on 'Add Maven' ---> Name:  maven,  'Check' install automatically, Select 'Install from Apache' from dropdown, Version: 3.9.7 ---> Apply ---> Save

 - Lets configure the SonarQube server;
 Goto SonarQube console --- Click on 'Administration' --- Click on 'Security' --- Select 'Users' --- You can see 'Tokens' --- Click on 3 dashes icon --- A New dialogue --- Name: token, Expires in: 90days --- Generate --- You can see token in green colour.
 Copy it.